Whether you manage policies manually or use automated tools, it is imperative to get your policies and systems...

 The ability of policy management tools to automatically correlate large amounts of disparate data can also facilitate regulatory compliance and reporting since it allows users to pull compliance data for specific regulations.
 A major complaint among security professionals is the redundant requests for the same audit-related information from external auditors, internal auditors and government regulators.
 Instead of having to complete several different audits that address similar issues, these tools allow you to generate reports tailored for different groups.

 Automated policy management tools can also monitor for violations and track policy exceptions.
 A key benefit is that all reports are consolidated into one management console, making them easier to track than with the manual approach.
 But they are not really active monitoring products--they won't act like a fire alarm.
-Symantec, however, plans to integrate BindView with technology that manages incidents; other tools are designed to integrate with
+Symantec, however, plans to integrate BindView with technology that manages incidents; other tools are designed to integrate with security event management products.

 None of the products are plug-and-play--all take time to implement; some even require companies to convert their policies into a specific format.
 Implementation times vary depending on the product and the state of the organization's policies.